Stuart-Wilcox/Data-Structures-And-Algorithms/lab-7-graphs-Stuart-Wilcox/README.md

 ### Question 3
 ```
-Q: Pricing Flights

-, what type of graph did you use?
+Q: Pricing Flights, what type of graph did you use?
 What alorithm did you use to find the cheapest itinerary?
 A: For this question I used a directed graph.
 This best models the directed nature of flights from airport to airport.
 For the alogrithm I used Dijkstra's algorithm.
 This was used on each node in the constructor to find all of the shortest paths from each node, and then the results were put into a list for fast lookup in FlightShopper#price(Airport to, Airport from).
 ```